simp/simp-core/spec/acceptance/suites/README.md

 3. _IPA operation test_:

    * Verifies IPA has registered all 4 nodes and created DNS entries for them.
-   * Verifies an IPA-created user can ssh from the IPA server into the other hosts.
+   * Verifies an IPA-created user in an IPA-created group can ssh from the IPA server into the other hosts, when access is allowed for that group.

 #### yum repositories enabled